ritaafranco/dtc-project-brooklyn-food-waste/README.md

 ```
 terraform init
 ```
-4. Run terraform plan to check if all changes are acording to plan.
+3. Run terraform plan to check if all changes are acording to plan.
 ```
-terraform plan
+terraform plan -var="project=<your-gcp-project-id>"
 ```
-6. Run terraform apply to enforce the changes.
+4. Run terraform apply to enforce the changes.
 ```
-terraform apply
+terraform apply -var="project=<your-gcp-project-id>"
 ```
 Wait for the command to complete and then move on to Airflow!

+After the work is done, you can use `terraform destroy` to delete the services created and avoid costs on any running services.

 ## Airflow
 Airflow is orchestraing the whole data pipeline: data ingestion to data lake, data transformation and data storage in the data warehouse.
 To run Airflow you need `docker compose` and run the following commands on your terminal: